Baked Buffalo Tofu Bites

 Blue Cheese Sauce**

-- Start by removing the excess water from the tofu via a tofu press or by placing it between two kitchen towels with a stack of heavy books on top for an hour.
-Once the tofu is dry, slice it down the side in the middle lengthwise and then slice it perpendicular to that in one inch intervals.
+Once the tofu is pressed and dry, slice it down the side in the middle lengthwise and then slice it perpendicular to that in one inch intervals.
 You should have 12 rectangular pieces at this point.
 Slice those into one inch squares so that there are 36 squares total.
 You might have less if you are using a smaller block of tofu.
 Alternatively, you can cut them into strips if that’s what you prefer.